KenHoffman95/Mod-5-Capstone-Project/README.md

 Create a a model that can accurately predict how rookies will perform as NBA players by classifying them into one of four categories: Bust, Role Player, Starter and All-Star.

 ## Dataset
 In order to create a model that can accurately predict how rookies will perform as NBA players, I webscraped NBA statistics, College statistics (final year) and additional information from https://www.basketball-reference.com/ and https://www.sports-reference.com/cbb/  for 1,013 NBA players dating back to 1980.
 I used Number of All Star appearances, PER (Player Efficiency Rating) per Season and NBA Tenure in order to classify the players in the dataset into the one of four categories.
+As a result, there were 304 players classified as "Bust", 375 classified as "Role Player", 254 classified as "Starter" and 80 classified as "All-Star".

 ## Process & Repository Contents
 * ***Webscraping:*** webscraping data from www.basketball-reference.com and www.sports-reference.com/cbb